y95847frank/AutomatedTicketBot/README.md

 python3 scripts/updateConfig.py -d config.yml
 ```

-Can use the package as:
+Eventually, use the package as:
 ```python
 import AutoTicketsBot as tBot
 ...